junxit/us-congress-bills-113/metadata.md

 - 2014-07-17 — Placed on the Union Calendar, Calendar No. 403.
 - 2014-07-17 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 113-537.
 - 2014-07-17 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 113-537.
+- 2014-07-28 — Rules Committee Resolution H. Res.
+693 Reported to House.
+Rule provides for consideration of H.R.
+4315 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+- 2014-07-29 — Amendment (A001) offered by Mr. Hastings (WA). (consideration: CR H7016-7017; text: CR H7016)
+- 2014-07-29 — Amendment (A002) offered by Mr. DeFazio. (consideration: CR H7017-7018, H7020-7021; text: CR H7017)
+- 2014-07-29 — Amendment (A003) offered by Mr. Holt. (consideration: CR H7018-7019, H7021-7022; text: CR H7018)
+- 2014-07-29 — Amendment (A004) offered by Mr. Duffy. (consideration: CR H7019-7020; text: CR H7019)
+- 2014-07-29 — Amendment agreed to Committee of the Whole
+- 2014-07-29 — Amendment agreed to Committee of the Whole
+- 2014-07-29 — Amendment failed in Committee of the Whole
+- 2014-07-29 — Amendment failed in Committee of the Whole
+- 2014-07-29 — Considered under the provisions of rule H. Res.
+693. (consideration: CR H7007-7024; text of amendment in the nature of a substitute: CR H7015-7016)
+- 2014-07-29 — DEBATE - Pursuant to the provisions of H. Res.
+693, the Committee of the Whole proceeded with 10 minutes of debate on the DeFazio amendment No. 2.
+- 2014-07-29 — DEBATE - Pursuant to the provisions of H. Res.
+693, the Committee of the Whole proceeded with 10 minutes of debate on the Duffy amendment No. 4.
+- 2014-07-29 — DEBATE - Pursuant to the provisions of H. Res.
+693, the Committee of the Whole proceeded with 10 minutes of debate on the Hastings (WA) amendment No. 1.
+- 2014-07-29 — DEBATE - Pursuant to the provisions of H. Res.
+693, the Committee of the Whole proceeded with 10 minutes of debate on the Holt amendment No. 3.
+- 2014-07-29 — DEBATE - The House proceeded with 10 minutes of debate on the motion to recommit with instructions.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment to require the Secretary of the Interior to consult with affected Indian tribes to ensure that the Federal trust responsibility with respect to Indian tribes is fulfilled when carrying out any provision of H.R.
+4315.
+- 2014-07-29 — GENERAL DEBATE - The Committee of the Whole proceeded with one hour of general debate on H.R.
+4315.
+- 2014-07-29 — House amendment agreed to: On agreeing to the Duffy amendment (A004) Agreed to by voice vote.
+- 2014-07-29 — House amendment agreed to: On agreeing to the Hastings (WA) amendment (A001) Agreed to by voice vote.
+- 2014-07-29 — House amendment not agreed to: On agreeing to the DeFazio amendment (A002) Failed by recorded vote: 188 - 227 (Roll no. 460).
+- 2014-07-29 — House amendment not agreed to: On agreeing to the Holt amendment (A003) Failed by recorded vote: 204 - 215 (Roll no. 461).
+- 2014-07-29 — House amendment offered
+- 2014-07-29 — House amendment offered
+- 2014-07-29 — House amendment offered
+- 2014-07-29 — House amendment offered
+- 2014-07-29 — House amendment offered/reported by: Amendment (A001) offered by Mr. Hastings (WA).(consideration: CR H7016-7017; text: CR H7016)
+- 2014-07-29 — House amendment offered/reported by: Amendment (A002) offered by Mr. DeFazio.(consideration: CR H7017-7018, H7020-7021; text: CR H7017)
+- 2014-07-29 — House amendment offered/reported by: Amendment (A003) offered by Mr. Holt.(consideration: CR H7018-7019, H7021-7022; text: CR H7018)
+- 2014-07-29 — House amendment offered/reported by: Amendment (A004) offered by Mr. Duffy.(consideration: CR H7019-7020; text: CR H7019)
+- 2014-07-29 — House resolved itself into the Committee of the Whole House on the state of the Union pursuant to H. Res.
+693 and Rule XVIII.
+- 2014-07-29 — Mrs. Kirkpatrick moved to recommit with instructions to the Committee on Natural Resources. (consideration: CR H7022-7023; text: CR H7022)
+- 2014-07-29 — On agreeing to the DeFazio amendment (A002) Failed by recorded vote: 188 - 227 (Roll no. 460).
+- 2014-07-29 — On agreeing to the Duffy amendment (A004) Agreed to by voice vote.
+- 2014-07-29 — On agreeing to the Hastings (WA) amendment (A001) Agreed to by voice vote.
+- 2014-07-29 — On agreeing to the Holt amendment (A003) Failed by recorded vote: 204 - 215 (Roll no. 461).
+- 2014-07-29 — On motion to recommit with instructions Failed by recorded vote: 197 - 225 (Roll no. 462).
+- 2014-07-29 — On passage Passed by recorded vote: 233 - 190 (Roll no. 463).
+- 2014-07-29 — POSTPONED PROCEEDINGS - At the conclusion of debate on the DeFazio amendment No. 2, the Chair put the question on adoption of the amendment and by voice vote, announced the noes had prevailed.
+Mr. DeFazio demanded a recorded vote and the Chair postponed further proceedings on the amendment until later in the legislative day.
+- 2014-07-29 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Holt amendment No. 3, the Chair put the question on adoption of the amendment and by voice vote, announced the noes had prevailed.
+Mr. Holt demanded a recorded vote and the Chair postponed further proceedings on the amendment until later in the legislative day.
+- 2014-07-29 — Passed/agreed to in House: On passage Passed by recorded vote: 233 - 190 (Roll no. 463).
+- 2014-07-29 — Roll call votes on amendments in House
+- 2014-07-29 — Roll call votes on amendments in House
+- 2014-07-29 — Rule H. Res.
+693 passed House.
+- 2014-07-29 — Rule provides for consideration of H.R.
+4315 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+- 2014-07-29 — The House adopted the amendment in the nature of a substitute as agreed to by the Committee of the Whole House on the state of the Union.
+- 2014-07-29 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
+4315.
+- 2014-07-29 — The Speaker designated the Honorable Rodney Davis to act as Chairman of the Committee.
+- 2014-07-29 — The previous question was ordered pursuant to the rule. (consideration: CR H7022)
+- 2014-07-29 — UNFINISHED BUSINESS - The Chair announced that, pursuant to clause 6 of Rule XVIII, the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.